Budget Reconciliation: The Basics

 In the 115th Congress, Republicans used reconciliation to enact their tax law.
 In the final months of 2017, the House and Senate approved a reconciliation measure (H.R.
 1) to cut taxes mostly for the wealthy and corporations and to eliminate the penalty for not having health insurance.
 The Congressional Budget Office estimated at the time that the legislation would add

 $1.5 trillion to federal deficits over 10 years, which has been revised to $1.9 trillion.
 President Trump signed this legislation into law on December 22, 2017.
 Earlier in that same year, Republicans attempted to use reconciliation to dismantle the Affordable Care Act.
 The House approved a reconciliation measure to repeal major provisions of the health care law and cap federal funding for Medicaid, but the Senate failed to get the needed votes to advance a bill.
-Democrats used reconciliation in 2021 to enact the American Rescue Plan Act, crushing the COVID-19 virus and providing critical, immediate assistance to families and businesses.
+Democrats used reconciliation in 2021 to defeat the COVID-19 pandemic and provide critical, immediate assistance to families and businesses.

 The Congressional Budget Act defines reconciliation bills that include changes to Social Security as out of order,

 Even if the underlying bill achieves greater savings than the budget resolution instructed, amendments that worsen the deficit are not permitted in the